[ Printer Friendly Version ] [ Report Abuse ]

 “… Caligula?”
 Professor Snape asked in the same confused tone as Fred had before.
 Here we go again … Oh well, at least it distracted Professor Snape from Fred’s escape.

 “Yeah, I know it’s weird.
 I’d been reading about ancient Roman history in my Muggle Studies book that day.”

 “You can pet him, if you want,” I offered hesitantly.
 Professor Snape met my eyes for a moment then reached his hand slowly forward to scratch Caligula between his ears.
-Caligula sniffed his hand briefly then allowed himself to dissolve into a floppy, purring bundle of contentment.
+Caligula made a show of sniffing his hand briefly before allowing himself to dissolve into a floppy, purring bundle of contentment.

 “Yes, that would be great!”
 I said excitedly.
-I was really looking forward to starting work on the potion, and even more so to having personal instruction from Professor Snape himself.
+I was really looking forward to starting work on the potion, and even more so to having private tuition from Professor Snape himself.

-“Sure,” I replied, batting Caligula with slight annoyance as he was chewing on my hair.
+“Sure,” I replied, batting Caligula with slight annoyance as he was attempting to chew on my hair.
 “I’ll be down straight after lunch”

-“Till tomorrow then,” Professor Snape said with a slight nod of his head, now with a faint but definite smile on his lips.
+“‘Till tomorrow, then,” Professor Snape said with a shallow nod of his head and a faint but definite smile on his lips.
 “Good night.”
 He turned and walked back toward the dungeon staircase.

 “Thank you!
 Good night!”
 I called after him, my heart thumping from the treat of seeing him smile for the second time.
 Once he was out of sight, I shifted Caligula around so I could look him straight in the eyes.

 “I’m locking the windows from now on,” I told him, nose to nose.